 - Enforce restrictions imposed by organizers of events on property leased by local governments.8

 - Enact and enforce a provision prohibiting or restricting the possession of a firearm in a county hospitals.9

 - Prohibit the possession of firearms in buildings owned by the locality if metal detection devices are located at each public entrance and are staffed by at least one law enforcement officer to inspect people and bags.10

-Note, however, that a local government cannot prohibit or restrict the possession of a handgun in a building it owns or administers, other than a building containing a courtroom, if the person possessing the handgun has a valid license issued under Indiana’s statutory licensing scheme to carry a handgun.11
+Note, however, that a local government cannot prohibit or restrict the possession of a handgun in a building it owns or administers, other than a building containing a courtroom, if the person possessing the handgun is not otherwise prohibited from carrying or possessing a handgun.11